gwen001/favicon-hashtrick/README.md

 # favicon-hashtrick

-Returns the hash of a given favicon file and performs IP search on Shodan.
+Returns the hash of a given favicon file and performs search on Shodan.
+It's a good way to discover IPs and subdomains.

 ## Install